04 – Permesso di Soggiorno application and renewal

 b) THE TWO RECEIPTS ISSUED BY THE POSTE.

-c) ONE PASSPORT SIZE PHOTO WITH WHITE BACKGROUND.
+c) FOUR PASSPORT SIZE PHOTO WITH WHITE BACKGROUND.
 If you still don’t have them, there’s a machine in front of In Grande, or somewhere at the Ottaviano Station.
+(The Police will probably get only one of the photos.)

-d) ANY OTHER DOCUMENTS THAT MIGHT BE REQUIRED (for this, ask anyone who has recently applied for or renewed that Permesso di Soggiorno).
+d) ALL DOCUMENTS YOUR SUBMITTED TO OBTAIN THE VISA, AND ANY OTHER DOCUMENTS THAT MIGHT BE REQUIRED (for this, ask anyone who has recently applied for or renewed that Permesso di Soggiorno).

 2. The day before your appointment, double check all your documents.